memfault/interrupt/_drafts/heartbeats.md

 internal tick count.
 As long as a device knows approximately how long a minute, hour, or day is, they can generate a useful heartbeat.

-For 1 and 3, having a timestamp is really useful if you wanted to limit queries to the last 24 hours of data or last week.
-However, for 2, you just need to group all firmware version hourly heartbeats together and perform aggregates on them!
+For 1 and 3, having a timestamp is useful if you wanted to limit queries to the last 24 hours of data or last week.
+However, for 2, you just need to group all firmware version hourly heartbeats and perform aggregates on them!
 It doesn't _really_ matter when they were.

 If a developer wants to see a timeline view of a device's vitals, such as heap